lsst-sqre/strimzi-registry-operator/README.rst

 - ``listener`` is the :ref:`name <listener-config>` of the Kafka listener that the Schema Registry should use.
   The default value is ``tls``, but you should set this value based on your ``Kafka`` resource.

+- ``registryImage`` is the name of the Confluent Schema Registry Docker image (without the tag).
+  Default is ``confluentinc/cp-schema-registry``.

+- ``registryImageTag`` is the name of the Schema Registry Docker image's tag.
+  Use this property to change the version of the Confluent Schema Registry that you're deploying through the ``StrimziSchemaRegistry``.
+  Default is ``5.3.1``.

 .. _listener-config:

 The listener configuration